Comparing Profire Energy (PFIE) and Its Rivals

-Profire Energy (NASDAQ: PFIE) is one of 21 public companies in the “Oil & gas field machinery” industry, but how does it weigh in compared to its peers?
-We will compare Profire Energy to similar businesses based on the strength of its valuation, dividends, risk, analyst recommendations, earnings, profitability and institutional ownership.
+Profire Energy (NASDAQ: PFIE) is one of 21 publicly-traded companies in the “Oil & gas field machinery” industry, but how does it weigh in compared to its competitors?
+We will compare Profire Energy to similar businesses based on the strength of its institutional ownership, dividends, analyst recommendations, valuation, risk, profitability and earnings.

 Analyst Ratings

-This is a breakdown of recent recommendations and price targets for Profire Energy and its peers, as reported by MarketBeat.
+This is a breakdown of recent recommendations for Profire Energy and its competitors, as reported by MarketBeat.com.

 |Sell Ratings